Private Jet Charter Services - London City Airport (EGLC)

 London City Airport is one of five airports in London but it’s the one that is closest to the city itself.

-That makes it an ideal destination or departure point for private charter business jets.
+That makes it an ideal destination or departure point for private jets.

 London City Airport is located seven miles from the center of London in the Royal Docks in the borough of Newham, three miles from Canary Wharf.

-Many business travelers hire private business jets into and out of London City because the two major financial centers of London are Royal Docks and Canary Wharf, which is three miles away.
-London City Airport handles most of those business travelers and the airport has a business feel to it.
+Many business travelers hire private jets into and out of London City because the two major financial centers of London are Royal Docks and Canary Wharf, which is three miles away.
+London City Airport handles most of those private jet travelers and the airport has a business feel to it.

 The airport prides itself on being London’s fastest, most punctual and closest to downtown airport.